leonpalafox/MLClass/README.md

 The UA Threatening Behavior by Students Policy prohibits threats of physical harm to any member of the University community, including to oneself.
 See http://policy.arizona.edu/education-and-student-affairs/threatening-behavior-students.

-##Accessibility and Accommodations:
+##Accessibility and Accommodations
 It is the University’s goal that learning experiences be as accessible as possible.
 If you anticipate or experience physical or academic barriers based on disability or pregnancy, please let me know immediately so that we can discuss options.
 You are also welcome to contact Disability Resources (520-621-3268) to establish reasonable accommodations.

 Please be aware that the accessible table and chairs in this room should remain available for students who find that standard classroom seating is not usable.

-##Notification on offensive content:
+##Notification on offensive content
 Some of the datasets used to exemplify Machine Learning algorithms might content topics like rape, murder, deaths by cancer, diabetes and other illnesses.
 UA Nondiscrimination and Anti-harassment Policy
 The University is committed to creating and maintaining an environment free of discrimination; see http://policy.arizona.edu/human-resources/nondiscrimination-and-anti-harassment-policy.